VighneshPath/slack-status-updater/README.md

 https://github.com/user-attachments/assets/f27689b0-f84b-4090-9033-0e7ccea8fe8a

-Create a `.env` file in your home directory or project root with your Slack API token:
+Create a `.env` file in your home directory under `~/.slack-status` or project root with your Slack API token:

 ```
 SLACK_API_TOKEN=xoxp-your-token-here